nooralahzadeh/CLG-VQA/README.md

 [`datasets/`](datasets) contains the textual data for Visual Question Answering task (i.e. GQA amd xGQA).

-Check out its [README](datasets/README.md) for links to preprocessed data
+Check out its [README](datasets/README.md) for links to preprocessed data.

 Features extraction steps for each of dataset and backbone can be found under [`features_extraction/`](features_extraction).